Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 ## 1. Create Network Infrastructure

 First set up a Resource Group with a Virtual Network.
 The VNet should have at least two subnets.
-One for the VNet Integration and one for the private endpoints.
+One for the regional VNet integration and one for the private endpoints.
 The address-prefix size must be at least /28 for both subnets; small subnets can affect scaling limits and the number of private endpoints.
 Go with /24 for both subnets if you are not under constraints.

 ```bash
 az group create --name secureacrsetup --location westeurope
 az network vnet create --resource-group secureacrsetup --location westeurope --name secureacr-vnet --address-prefixes 10.0.0.0/16
 ```

 For the subnets, there are two settings that we need to pay attention to.
 This is often set by the portal or scripts, but here it is called out directly.
-[Delegation](https://docs.microsoft.com/azure/virtual-network/subnet-delegation-overview) "Microsoft.Web/serverfarms" informs the subnet that it is reserved for VNet Integration.
+[Delegation](https://docs.microsoft.com/azure/virtual-network/subnet-delegation-overview) "Microsoft.Web/serverfarms" informs the subnet that it is reserved for VNet integration.
 For private endpoint subnets you need to [disable private endpoint network policies](https://docs.microsoft.com/azure/private-link/disable-private-endpoint-network-policy):

 ```bash
 az network vnet subnet create --resource-group secureacrsetup --vnet-name secureacr-vnet --name vnet-integration-subnet --address-prefixes 10.0.0.0/24 --delegations Microsoft.Web/serverfarms